NREL/resstock/docs/source/workflow_inputs.rst

   .. [#] If SEER2 provided, converted to SEER using ANSI/RESNET/ICC 301-2022 Addendum C, where SEER = SEER2 / 0.95 (assumed to be a split system).
   .. [#] If HSPF2 provided, converted to HSPF using ANSI/RESNET/ICC 301-2022 Addendum C, where HSPF = HSPF2 / 0.85 (assumed to be a split system).
   .. [#] If CoolingDetailedPerformanceData is provided, see :ref:`clg_detailed_perf_data`.
-         HeatingDetailedPerformanceData must also be provided.
   .. [#] If HeatingDetailedPerformanceData is provided, see :ref:`htg_detailed_perf_data`.
-         CoolingDetailedPerformanceData must also be provided.
   .. [#] If neither extension/HeatingCapacityRetention nor HeatingCapacity17F nor HeatingDetailedPerformanceData provided, heating capacity retention defaults based on CompressorType:

          \- **single/two stage**: 0.425 (at 5F)